hyperspy/hyperspy/doc/user_guide/model.rst

 parameters.
 This can be done by plotting the model and adjusting the parameters by hand.

-.. versionadded:: 0.7

-    In addition, it is possible to fit a given component  independently using the :py:meth:`~.model.BaseModel.fit_component` method.

-.. versionadded:: 0.8.5
-    :py:meth:`~.model.BaseModel.gui`,

 .. versionchanged:: 1.3
     All :meth:`notebook_interaction` methods renamed to :meth:`gui`.
 The :meth:`notebook_interaction` methods will be removed in 2.0